singhc7/dotfiles/README.md

 ## Installation

-### Automated Installation (Arch Linux)

-This repository includes a `forge` script that automatically updates your system, installs important packages via `pacman`, and sets up all symlinks.
+The `forge` script handles symlinking on any distro.
+On Arch it also drives a `pacman` install of the package list; on NixOS it skips that step (packages belong in your flake / `configuration.nix`) and just runs `stow` + Antidote.

 1.  **Clone the repository** into your home directory: